 - 5270?
 You’ll go with the “r” extension: the Patek Philippe Grand Complications Perpetual Calendar Chronograph in rose gold (beeaaaauuuuuutiful!)

-Your brain is messed up in a way most people can’t even begin to imagine.
-How can a human remember all of this?
+Your brain is messed up in a way most people can’t even begin to understand.

 Let me tell you this: be proud of it!